simeonradev/shop-nextjs/README.md

-Didi Shop
+shop-nextjs

-Didi Shop is a Multi-Page Application (MPA) built with Next.js, leveraging server-side rendering (SSR) for optimal performance.
+shop-nextjs is a Multi-Page Application (MPA) built with Next.js, leveraging server-side rendering (SSR) for optimal performance.
 It serves as an online shop, developed using JavaScript and utilizing the power of React Query from Tanstack.

-[Project Description]

 In this project, I aimed to create a high-performing and responsive online shop using Next.js, a popular React framework known for its server-side rendering capabilities.
 Initially, I employed Redux and Redux Saga for state management and asynchronous actions.
 However, after careful consideration and evaluation, I made the decision to migrate to React Query, a powerful and efficient data-fetching library from Tanstack.